Skip to main content

 Embark on a flavorful journey that transcends borders and beliefs with our “Interfaith Meals” series for the Fall Semester!
 In collaboration with the Multifaith Centre, we’re excited to bring you a monthly culinary exploration that showcases the beauty of diversity and fosters cultural understanding.

 Each month, “Interfaith Meals” will whisk you away to a new destination, embracing the traditions and celebrations that make our world vibrant.
-From the warmth of a Shabbat Dinner that unites us in gratitude, to the vibrancy of Latin Heritage Month, and the luminous joy of Diwali, our series will shine a spotlight on the captivating customs that shape our global community.
+From the warmth of a Shabbat Dinner that unites us in gratitude, and the luminous joy of Diwali, our series will shine a spotlight on the captivating customs that shape our global community.

 But our mission goes beyond the plate – we’re dedicated to raising awareness about food insecurity too.
 As part of this series, we’ll delve into the pressing issue of food insecurity, rallying our collective efforts to make a meaningful impact on our campus and beyond.

-For more details and to be part of this delectable journey, please register on CLNx!
-Let’s cultivate a world of understanding, one meal at a time.
+For more details and to be part of this delectable journey, please register on Folio.
+(Search Interfaith Meals)

 Embrace diversity through the joy of shared meals!